Soil Health Case Study Methods and Tool Kit

 This Excel-based calculator was developed for conservationists to quantify the benefits and costs of soil health practice adoption experienced by “already soil health successful farmers.”
 AFT used this calculator to develop the partial budget analysis tables featured in the case studies.Learn More

 This two-day webinar will train you (yes, you!), on how to conduct an almond orchard soil health case study using AFT’s Retrospective Soil Health Economic Calculator (R-SHEC).
-AFT invites almond growers, crop consultants, conservation professionals, researchers, and staff from RCD’s and NRCS, who work with almond growers.
+AFT invites almond growers, crop consultants, conservation professionals, researchers, and staff from RCD’s and NRCS, who work with almond growers to watch the recording.
 The purpose of the webinars is to provide training to help growers assess the impacts of soil health practices and to encourage adoption on their farms.
-The webinar hosts are the R-SHEC creators Dr. Michelle Perez, AFT Water Initiative Director, and Flo Schwartz, Consulting Agricultural Economist, and AFT’s CA Project Manager Paul Lum who has conducted case studies featuring almond growers in the San Joaquin Valley.
+The webinar hosts are the R-SHEC creators Dr. Michelle Perez, AFT Water Initiative Director, Flo Swartz, Consulting Agricultural Economist, and AFT’s CA Project Manager Paul Lum who has conducted case studies featuring almond growers in the San Joaquin Valley.

 Case Study Methods: Five AFT staffers identified the “soil health successful farmers,” conducted the interviews, and wrote the case studies.
 Each farmer agreed to a 1.5-hour interview for the authors to attain information for the economic analysis and a 1.5-hour interview to attain information for the water quality and climate analyses.
 Data-collection forms were developed for the economic, water quality, and climate interviews.